-- The course premises and other premises are organised in such a way that there is plenty of room, which makes it possible to keep the safe distance recommended by authorities (2 metres in course premises).
+- The course premises and other premises are organised in such a way that there is plenty of room, which makes it possible to keep the safe distance recommended by authorities.

 - Because of safety arrangements in the course premises, we have to restrict the number of course participants.